-Rev. Paula Cooper has started her ministry as the Regional Liaison for East Central Africa, where she will facilitate PC(USA) relationships with partner churches and institutions in Kenya, Malawi, Rwanda, and Zambia.
+Rev. Paula Cooper (far right in photo above) has started her ministry as the Regional Liaison for East Central Africa, where she will facilitate PC(USA) relationships with partner churches and institutions in Kenya, Malawi, Rwanda, and Zambia.
 For Paula’s bio and information about her mission work, see the following from Presbyterian World Mission:

-After 21 years of faithful service in the mission field, Nancy Collins is retiring.
+After 21 years of faithful service in the mission field, Nancy Collins (second from right in photo above) is retiring.
 Read about her reflections and the next chapter of her life in the following article in the PC(USA) Mission Connections publication:

 Twenty-one people died in a terror attack on a Nairobi Hotel January 14.
 Please keep all Kenyans and our mission partners in your prayers as we all mourn this tragic loss of life.